The Heightening Institutional Capacity for Government Use of Health Research (HIGH-Res)

 Evidence plays a crucial role in improving the quality of policy, programme and practice decisions that contribute to improved development effectiveness.
 However, the decision-making process is often complex, and thus evidence has to compete with many other factors, including the varied interests of policymakers, politics, value systems, technical and institutional capacities, and financial constraints.

-The Heightening Institutional Capacity for Government Use of Health Research (HIGH-Res) in Kenya, Malawi and Uganda project brings together various partners under the HIGH-Res East Africa Consortium to design, implement and evaluate innovative and politically responsive interventions to strengthen institutional capacity for use of health research in policymaking in Kenya, Malawi and Uganda.
-The proposed interventions will leverage and build on existing relationships and collaborations among consortium partners, efforts and mechanisms in the three countries to maximise programme impact on building institutional capacity for evidence-informed decision-making (EIDM).
+The Heightening Institutional Capacity for Government Use of Health Research (HIGH-Res) in Kenya, Malawi and Uganda project brought together various partners under the HIGH-Res East Africa Consortium to design, implement and evaluate innovative and politically responsive interventions to strengthen institutional capacity for use of health research in policymaking in Kenya, Malawi and Uganda.
+The proposed interventions leveraged and build on existing relationships and collaborations among consortium partners, efforts and mechanisms in the three countries to maximise programme impact on building institutional capacity for evidence-informed decision-making (EIDM).

-To achieve its main goal of building institutional capacity for evidence-informed decision-making, the project’s interventions leverage and build on existing relationships and collaborations among consortium partners, and the efforts and mechanisms in the three countries to further maximise impact.
+To achieve its main goal of building institutional capacity for evidence-informed decision-making, the project’s interventions leveraged and build on existing relationships and collaborations among consortium partners, and the efforts and mechanisms in the three countries to further maximise impact.